biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 The previous installation commands should return a whole bunch of output, but if all went well, you should not see any errors.
 Instead, look for phrases like `* DONE (nycflights13)`, which indicate successful installation of a package.

-You can also *load* the data packages:
+You can also *load* the data packages (we have to do that for each package individually):

 <div class="highlight">